ltrentmann/PyPSA-DESOpt-Heat/README.md

 ## Intro
 PyPSA-DESOpt-Heat is a linear programming district energy system optimization model for designing cost-optimal district energy systems.
 It focuses on distributed and building-specific heat supply and integrates sector coupling within energy system modeling.

+For more details refer to the original research paper:
+> Trentmann, Lennart and Ceruti, Amedeo and Spliethoff, Hartmut, What District Heating Share is Optimal for a Municipality?
+A Holistic Approach Including Supply
+Temperatures, In Submission

 ## Feature overview